pablovegan/Python-tips-tools/README.md

 Howdy!
 I present you some notes meant as a companion to the Python tips and tools talk for the Superconducting Qubit Technology school at Benasque 2023.

-I tried to keep it simple enough so that the essence of a Python project can be understood, but rich enough so that you hopefully learn new things!
+Since there are abundant online resources to learn Python, this document is quite succint and schematic.
+I tried to keep the files simple enough so that the essence of a Python project can be understood, but rich enough so that you, hopefully, learn new things!
 (No, we are not going to print "hello world" or explain for loops).

 ## Getting started